Trans-Siberian Tour classic package

 Day 7: Irkutsk/Listvyanka (B)

-Arrival in Irkutsk in the morning.
+Arrival in Irkutsk early in the morning and transfer to the local restaurant for breakfast.
 Car transfer to the village situated only 60km away from Irkutsk - Listvyanka.
-Check-in to a mini-hotel.
-Breakfast.
-Shower/rest.
-Guided walk to a local biological museum that also has a set of aquariums.
+Enjoy tour around Listvyanka by car.
+Guided tour to a local Baikal museum that has a set of aquariums.
 There is one with the only mammal representative, the Baikal Seal, in it.
-Walk up to a nearby view point.
+Take a chair-lift to a nearby view point.
 There you値l get a chance to take panoramic pictures of Baikal from above.
 Enjoy your visit to a local 19th century wooden St.Nicolas church and a local fish market where you値l see a great variety of fish.
+Check-in to a guesthouse.
 Free time.
-Overnight.
+Overnight in Listvyanka.

 Day 8: Listvyanka (BL)

 Trip to an open-air wooden architecture museum Taltsy passing one of the highlights of Listvyanka, Shaman Rock.
 In the museum you値l see the settlements of indigenous Siberian people.
 Most of the buildings presented in the museum were built in the 17th-20th centuries and were brought there from the villages that were flooded after building hydro-electric dams in Irkutsk region.
 Lunch at the local Siberian restaurant.
 Enjoy your banya (Russian sauna) in the evening.
 Overnight.